The computational cost of blocking for sampling discretely observed diffusions: Numerical experiments

 For each of the six examples we ran a blocked rejection sampler with checkerboard updating scheme for $10^5$ iterations and with various numbers of knots.
 For the first three problems we also employed an unmodified rejection sampler.
 We recorded the time required to sample a single path (which for a blocked rejection sampler is counted as one execution of the inner \texttt{for-loop} of Algorithm \ref{alg:blocking}) and plotted it in Figure \ref{fig:blocking_sin_elapsed} against the number of used knots.
+Code sufficient for reproducing these results can be found at \url{https://github.com/mmider/blocking}.

 For $T=0.2$ the unmodified rejection sampler clearly outperforms any blocking scheme.
 This is unsurprising as paths under $\law^{(0.2,0,0.1)}$ closely resemble Brownian bridges (and indeed every diffusion behaves as a drifted Brownian motion on a small-enough time-scale).
 However, as $T$ increases, this pattern changes and blocking reduces the cost of obtaining any single sample path.
 In particular, notice a steep, exponential reduction in cost that is especially pronounced for $(T,x_T)=(1,0.95)$ (this would be illustrated even more emphatically by $(T,x_T)=(2,2.5)$ and $(T,x_T)=(4,4.85)$ had the corresponding experiments with a lower number of knots been run; however, their costs are prohibitively high and had to be omitted).